Shakespeare's Language: Keys To Understand It

 Macbeth.

-Examples continue for two more pages . . .
+Examples continue . . .

 30